aruizdealarcon/ipetikzmod/README.md

 Download tikzmod.lua

-In your file explorer, go to **~/.ipe/ipelets/**
+In your file explorer, go to the path **~/.ipe/ipelets/**

-Create the folder ipelets if it does not exist.
+Create the folder _ipelets: if it does not exist.

 Copy the .lua file you just downloaded into that folder.